MathiasKES/latex-math-preview-jupyter/README.md

 ## 🐞 Known Issues

-- Doesn't work with multiline align/equation environments.
+- Doesn't work with multiline align/equation environments unless highlighted.
 - Preview tabs from old sessions doesn't load.
 An easy fix to this is simply close and reopen the preview.
 - Preview doesn't line break properly.
 - Preview shows everything and not just LaTeX math.